How to Get Podcast Sponsors: What Brands Look for Today

 Build a one-page media kit.
 Include your show description, listener demographics, engagement stats, recent episode topics, and sponsor package options.
 Make it scannable.
 Sponsors review dozens of pitches.
 Clarity wins.

-You can help by showing past results if you have them.
-“Our last affiliate partner saw 47 clicks and 8 conversions from a single episode mention” is stronger than “We have engaged listeners.”
+You can help by showing past results.
+"Our last affiliate partner saw 47 clicks and 8 conversions from a single episode mention" is stronger than "We have engaged listeners."
+Specifics convert.

 Sponsors scan your recent episodes.
 They look for controversial topics, offensive language, or content that conflicts with their corporate policies.
 They also check your social media presence.

-Clean up anything that might raise concerns.
-Review your last 10 episodes.
-If a sponsor in your target category would find something objectionable, address it before pitching.
+Review your last ten episodes before pitching.
+If a sponsor in your target category would find something objectionable, address it first.

 Most brands prefer pilot deals before locking in long-term contracts.
 They want proof that your audience converts.
-Expect initial deals to be short, maybe 3-4 episodes or a single month.
+Expect initial deals to be short, maybe 3 to 4 episodes or a single month.

 Treat pilots seriously.
 Deliver clean reporting.
 Make renewal easy.
-The real money comes from repeat partnerships, not one-off deals.
+The real revenue comes from repeat partnerships, not one-off deals.

 Certain mistakes stop deals before they start.
 Avoid these and you remove friction from the sponsor decision process.